Top 10 Green attractions

 Kolarbyn eco-lodge lies some 2 hours by bus, train or car northwest of Stockholm in Bergslagen, an area known for its dense taiga forests and lakes.
 The eco-lodge is a series of 12 forest huts that meld perfectly into the forest background and each has two hard beds with sheepskin covers and a fire (which you chop your own wood for, light and tend).
-Food is included on guided tours and package deals, otherwise you bring your own and cook it over an open fire.
+Food is included on guided tours and package deals.
 Or why not forage the forest for mushrooms and berries?
 Other activities here include guided walks, a course in bushcraft, elk and beaver spotting and howling with the local wolf pack.
 And no, we’re not joking.

 11. Stockholm Outback